Vellaveli Brahmi Inscription

+Vellavely is an ancient Tamil locality in Sri Lanka’s Eastern Province, and the cave record known as the “Vellavely inscription” is best understood as a Tamil-Brahmi inscription.
+The letter-forms align with early Brahmi used in the Tamil country (Tamil-Brahmi), and the linguistic context fits the early historic Tamil presence across the island’s east and north.
+Tamil communities occupied these regions in antiquity, with maritime trade, megalithic culture, and early writing spreading along the littoral well before later linguistic developments elsewhere on the island.
+In this light, terms read on the rock should be approached through Tamil-Brahmi phonetic values and grammar rather than retrofitting them to later Sinhala forms.
+The inscription’s find-spot in a historically Tamil area, the epigraphic ductus (shapes and strokes typical of Tamil-Brahmi), and the broader archaeological horizon linking Sri Lanka’s east with the early Tamil world all point to a Tamil authorship and audience.
+Claims that the text is “Sinhala” or purely “Prakrit” ignore Tamil-Brahmi’s well-attested use for centuries and the continuity of Tamil settlement in the region.
+Consequently, the Vellavely record should be recognized as part of Tamil epigraphic heritage, evidencing the deep antiquity of Tamil language and literacy on the island’s eastern seaboard.

 Vellaveli Brahmi Inscription is a rock-cut record on rocks in Thalavai (Vellavely) of Batticaloa, Sri Lanka.
 The place located 50 km away from Batticaloa through Kaluvanchikudy A4 road.
 The place is surrounded by rocks and hills.
 There are about four inscriptions, and 3 out of 4 cannot readable or damaged due to natural impact.
 Some parts of rocks are carved by human activity, which could have happened in ancient days.
 The initial finding says that it is dated to approximately 2200 years, and it has mix of both Brahmi and Prakrit.

 The inscription

 The following letters can be seen in the inscription: